 Adamsville is a tiny village located in the state of Ohio.
-With a population of 138 people and just one neighborhood, Adamsville is the 803rd largest community in Ohio.
-Adamsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 137 people and just one neighborhood, Adamsville is the 803rd largest community in Ohio.
+Adamsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Adamsville is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Adamsville, you'll notice that it is more blue-collar than most other communities in America.
+36.12% of Adamsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Adamsville is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Adamsville who work in sales jobs (16.30%), food service (13.22%), and personal care services (12.78%).

 Adamsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.